Christianity in Singapore: Roman Catholicism

 The Roman Catholic population in Singapore generally consists of Chinese (including Peranakans) and Indians, along with a few smaller minority groups such as Eurasians (including Kristang), white Europeans and Filipinos.
 The Chinese, the majority ethnicity in Singapore, also account for the majority of Catholics.
-There are 32 Roman Catholic parishes in Singapore, each administering to a particular district in Singapore.
+There are 29 Roman Catholic parishes and 3 devotional churches in Singapore, each administering to a particular district in Singapore.
+Plans for a 33rd church at Tengah Gardens are in the works, after a successful bidding for land from the Housing Development Board.

 Singapore has a Roman Catholic Archdiocese headed by Archbishop William Cardinal Goh who presides at the Cathedral of the Good Shepherd.
-The Holy Mass in Singapore is celebrated in numerous vernacular tongues, including English, Cantonese, Mandarin, Malayalam, Hokkien, Teochew, Korean, German, Indonesian, Tamil and Tagalog (at the Cathedral of the Good Shepherd).
+The Holy Mass in Singapore is celebrated in numerous vernacular tongues, including English, Chinese language (Mandarin, Cantonese, Hokkien, Teochew, etc.), Malayalam, Korean, German, Indonesian, Tamil and Tagalog (at the Cathedral of the Good Shepherd).
 The Traditional Latin Mass is also celebrated every Sunday at 2pm at St. Joseph's Church (Victoria Street).

 Peranakan Roman Catholics are generally concentrated in the Church of the Holy Family in Katong; whilst St. Joseph's Church along Victoria street is a cultural base for Portuguese Eurasians.
 Roman Catholic parishes in the 18th to early 19th centuries were initially set up along racial and cultural lines by various Roman Catholic missionary groups from Europe.

 Various Roman Catholic parishes in Singapore are actively involved in social services such as welfare homes, the opening of soup kitchens as well as missionary trips to places like Indonesia and the Philippines.
-There is also the Catholic Medical Guild, and other Roman Catholic lobby groups that are based in the Church of St Peter & Paul parish grounds.
-They are also currently supporting the creation of Neighbourhood Christian Communities (NCC) in order to organise and gather the Roman Catholic communities within their neighbourhoods.
+There is also the Catholic Medical Guild, and other Catholic lobby groups that are based in the Church of St Peter & Paul parish grounds.

+Neighbourhood Christian Communities (NCC) take an active role in organising and gathering Catholics in the community, especially within their neighbourhoods, so that they may support one another spiritually and grow in Christ.

 Eastern Catholicism

 A fledgling Greek-Catholic community, dependent on the Ukrainian Greek-Catholic bishop of Melbourne, is also present.

 A Syro-Malabar Catholic community in Singapore has been set up to cater to the growing Malayali diaspora.
-The Qurbana is celebrated at the Church of the Transfiguration in Punggol.
+The Qurbana is celebrated at various Roman Catholic churches around the country: the Church of St. Antony in Woodlands, the Church of the Transfiguration in Punggol, the Church of St. Stephen in MacPherson, the Church of St. Mary of the Angels in Bukit Batok and St. Patrick's House Chapel in Bedok.
+All of these are only monthly, except that at St. Patrick's House Chapel.
+Only the Qurbana at the Church of St. Stephen is on Sunday, the rest are celebrated on Saturday.